 In terms of social support, members of Region 7 work to identify and support social associations in the region.
 Associations identified include civic organizations, bowling centers, golf clubs, fitness centers, sports organizations, religious organizations, political organizations, labor organizations, business organizations and professional organizations.
-We furether identify social associations in terms of the number of associations per 10,000 residents as sourced from the North American Industry Classification System (2013).
-In Region 7, the association rate is 13.26 with comparative information indicating Williamson County having the lowest association rate (6.0) and Hamilton County having the highest rate (21.7).
+Social support networks have been identified as powerful predictors of health behaviors, suggesting that individuals without a strong social network are less likely to make healthy lifestyle choices than individuals with a strong network.
+Social association numbers and rates for 2015 were collected from County Health roadmaps.
+In Region 7 Williamson County having the lowest association rate (6.0) and Hamilton County having the highest rate (22.1).